-A broken eye socket usually causes intense pain, swelling, and a black eye, which make it easy to diagnose.
+A broken eye socket usually causes intense pain, swelling, and a black eye.
+It often occurs due to accidental injury.

 The eye socket is the bony structure surrounding and protecting the eye.
 In addition to the eye, it houses all the muscles, nerves, and connective tissues that connect to and move the eye.